TheAxiome/discord_auto_prefix/README.md

 # Values/Syntax

 ```
-defaultPrefix()
+**defaultPrefix(guild, value)**
-//Sets the bots default prefix for a guild
+This sets the default prefix of a bot when it joins a new guild

+Replace *value* with the prefix you want to set
+Replace guild with the guild value
 ```

 ```
 deletePrefix()
-//Delete a guilds prefix when the bot leaves, required because it fixes some bugs
+/

 ```
 fetchPrefix()